 Basis for Listing

-Desmodium nudiflorum gets its common name, stemless tick trefoil, from that fact that the flowering stem has no leaves.
+Hylodesmum nudiflorum gets its common name, stemless tick trefoil, from that fact that the flowering stem has no leaves.
 The leaves occur on a separate stem, about 50 cm (1.6 ft.) tall.
 They are compound, with 3 distinct leaflets, each 4-10 cm (1.6-3.9 in.) long.
 The flowers are pink to purple, 6-8 mm (0.2-0.3 in.) long, and arranged in a raceme or panicle.
-The fruit is a flat, segmented pod that separates into single-seeded segments that adhere to clothing or animal fur.
+The fruit is a flat and segmented pod that separates into single-seeded segments that adhere to clothing or animal fur.

-Desmodium nudiflorum occurs primarily in mature mesic oak forests.
-This habitat type is characteristically dominated by Quercus rubra (red oak) and Tilia americana (basswood), with lesser amounts of Q. alba (white oak) and Prunus serotina (black cherry).
+Hylodesmum nudiflorum occurs primarily in mature mesic oak forests.
+This habitat type is characteristically dominated by Quercus rubra (northern red oak) and Tilia americana (basswood), with lesser amounts of Q. alba (white oak) and Prunus serotina (black cherry).
 There are also a few records from drier forests, where Q. rubra would likely be replaced by Q. macrocarpa (bur oak) or Q. ellipsoidalis (northern pin oak).

 Biology / Life History